bluedynamics/agx.sphinx/docs/source/users/pyegg.rst

 UML:Stereotype <<pymodule>>
 ---------------------------

-Treat package as python module.
+Treat package as python module (i.e. a single python file).
 Thus create or point at a python file with a package name.
-All classes in this package are written into same module instead of creating module files for each class in a UML package if marked with ``pypackage``.
+All classes in this package are written into the same module as opposed to creating module files for each class in a UML package if marked with the ``pypackage`` stereotype.

 Metaclasses
 ~~~~~~~~~~~